- 1890s Cars

 Image of The Week

-This image of race driver Charles Stutz was originally published in the Sunday, March 20, 1910 Indianapolis Star.
+This image of race driver Charles Stutz was published in the Indianapolis Star on Sunday, March 20, 1910.
 It was part of a special supplemental section about the upcoming March 28 Indianapolis Automobile Show presented by the Indianapolis Automobile Trade Association (IATA).
-Key features of the event were the Floral Parade, contests at the Indianapolis Motor Speedway and concluding banquet at the Denison Hotel.
+Key features of the event were the Floral Parade, contests at the Indianapolis Motor Speedway, and the concluding banquet at the Denison Hotel.

-Stutz was a reasonably well known driver at the time and hometown favorite as he lived in Indianapolis.
-He was the cousin to Harry Stutz who was chief engineer at Marion but would soon establish the Indianapolis car manufaturer that was his namesake - Stutz.
-The "IMS" letter sweater he is pictured in was presented to him by the Speedway presented to commemorate his participation in its opening auto races before it became "the Brickyard."
+Stutz was a reasonably well-known driver at the time and a hometown favorite, as he lived in Indianapolis.
+He was the cousin of Harry Stutz, the chief engineer at Marion, but would soon establish the Indianapolis car manufacturer that was his namesake—Stutz.
+The "IMS" letter sweater he is pictured in was presented to him by the Speedway, a known driver at the time and a hometown favorite, as he lived in Indianapolis.
+He was the cousin of Harry Stutz, the chief engineer at Mario,n but would soon establish the Indianapolis car manufacturer that was his namesake—Stutz.
+The "IMS" letter sweater he is pictured in was presented to him by the Speedway to commemorate his participation in its opening auto races before it became "the Brickyard."

-During this time period much was made of the dangers of motor racing.
-It was part of the appeal but it also garnered outrage.
-This was especially true in Indianapolis in the wake of the tragic first races at the Indianapolis Motor Speedway.
-Stutz must have weighed these concerns and came to the conclusion that he should retire from driving race cars.
+During this time, much was made of the dangers of motor racing.
+While this was part of the appeal, it also garnered outrage.
+This was especially true in Indianapolis after the tragic first races at the Indianapolis Motor Speedway.
+Stutz must have weighed these concerns and concluded that he should retire from driving race cars.

 Attachment | Size |